GeoscienceAustralia/ptha/misc/monte_carlo_paper_2021/README.md

 * [./sources](./sources) -- Code to select the particular set of random scenarios that was used for the onshore PTHA, and information on the source-models used for comparison with historic events.

 * [./swals](./swals) -- The tsunami model application code.
 This can be run after all the random source models have been created [using the code here](./sources/random/).
+As well as making simulations for all random scenarios, the code in this folder produces plots of the model domain and the comparison with historical events, which were manually mosaiced to make Figure 9 of the paper.

 * [./analysis](./analysis) -- Probabilistic computations using the high-resolution model outputs.
-This can be run after all the simulations in the [./swals](./swals) directory are completed.
+This can be run after all the simulations in the [./swals](./swals) directory are completed, and make Figures 10, 11, 12 in the paper.

+* [./regional_setting](./regional_setting) -- Code to make panels of Figure 1 in the paper.